-- Direct evidence that HUD has provided initial approval for the RAD conversion through a Commitment to enter into a Housing Assistance Payment (CHAP) - Direct evidence of HUD rental assistance or operating subsidies to be provided for the property
+- Direct evidence that HUD has provided initial approval for the RAD conversion through a Commitment to enter into a Housing Assistance Payment (CHAP) - Direct evidence of HUD rental assistance or operating subsidies to be provided for the property - For RAD/Section 18 Small PHA Blends: - RAD CHAP for the total number of public housing units to be repositioned, including both RAD and Section 18 units - Signed DCA Template: HUD Letter for RAD/Section 18 Blends - o Calculation of the RAD/Section 18 unit mix and rents the project is entitled to

-B. Housing Tax Credit Set Aside
+C. Housing Tax Credit Set Aside Requirements

-Requirements:

-• At least 50% of units must be restricted under a LURC.
+At least 50% of units must be restricted under a LURC.

-Existing LURC.
+• Existing LURC.

-C. HUD Rental Assistance Set Aside
+D. HUD Rental Assistance Set Aside Requirements

-Requirements: